Changissnz/isoring/README.md

 An `IsoRingedChain` guards a sequence of vectors (secrets).
 Any of the `IsoRing`s in an `IsoRingedChain` may be in an isomorphic representation not of the same dimension of the actual secret.
-Additionally, every `IsoRing` in an `IsoRingedChain` have dependencies and co-dependencies in order for third-party access to it.
+Additionally, every `IsoRing` in an `IsoRingedChain` has dependencies and co-dependencies in order for third-party access to it.
 Dependencies are the `IsoRing`s that must have been "cracked" by the third-party before getting to it, and co-dependencies are the `IsoRing`s that must be "cracked" alongside it.
-Cracking cannot proceed by an ordering of the `IsoRing`s that violate the specified dependencies and co-dependencies that link these structures together for the `IsoRingedChain`.
+Cracking cannot proceed by an ordering of the `IsoRing`s that violate the specified dependencies and co-dependencies linking these structures together for the `IsoRingedChain`.

 # What is Cracking?